kubedb/docs/docs/guides/qdrant/concepts/_index.md

 ### spec.podTemplate

 KubeDB allows providing a template for database pods through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for Qdrant database.
+KubeDB operator will pass the information provided in `spec.podTemplate` to the Petset created for Qdrant database.
 Notable sub-fields include:

 - `spec.podTemplate.spec.serviceAccountName` to provide a custom ServiceAccount.
 - `spec.podTemplate.spec.imagePullSecrets` to pull images from a private registry.